 AppSensor is best implemented within authenticated parts of applications.
-And unlike traditional application event logging with its significant platform overhead, AppSensor-like detection only requires a sub-set of malicious activity to be captured: only that sufficient to determine the intent of a user.
+And unlike traditional application event with its significant platform overhead, AppSensor-like detection only requires a sub-set of malicious activity to be captured.
+That is sufficient to determine the intent of a user.
 Thus the additional overhead in processing and communication by a properly designed system is extremely minor.